President of Ukraine: Modern presidency

 The modern Ukrainian presidency was established on 5 July 1991 by the Verkhovna Rada of the Ukrainian Soviet Socialist Republic, which formed the office of "president of the Ukrainian SSR" (Президент Української РСР).
 During the transitional period until the presidential elections, the Chairperson of the Verkhovna Rada (then held by Leonid Kravchuk) was empowered with a presidential authority.
 With the proclamation of Ukrainian independence from the Soviet Union, the office's official title was changed to "President of Ukraine" on 24 August.
 In the current Constitution, the Ukrainian presidency is defined in Chapter V, Articles 102–112.

-So far, five presidential elections have been conducted.
+So far, seven presidential elections have been conducted.
 The first election in 1991 was held at the same time as Ukrainians voted to support the Declaration of Independence in the independence referendum.
 Leonid Kravchuk was elected Ukraine's first president on 1 December 1991.
-He was elected by a record number of voters with over 19.5 million who wanted him to see as the leader of the state.
+He was elected by a record number of voters with over 19.5 million who wanted him to remain as the leader of the state.
 That number has not been beaten yet.
 His major opponents were the leader of Rukh Vyacheslav Chornovil and the author of the Declaration of Independence.
 President Kravchuk remained in office until he resigned as part of a political compromise.
 A snap election was held in 1994, which was won by Ukraine's former Prime Minister Leonid Kuchma.
 Kuchma was re-elected for a second term of office in 1999.

-The 2004 presidential election was marked by controversy with allegations of electoral fraud in the conduct of the second round runoff ballot between opposition candidate Viktor Yushchenko and the government-backed candidate and former Prime Minister Viktor Yanukovych.
-After mass nationwide protests, colloquially known as the "Orange Revolution," a new election was held on 26 December 2004 in which Yushchenko was declared the winner with 52% of the vote and was subsequently sworn into office on 23 January 2005.
+The 2004 election was marked by controversy with allegations of electoral fraud in the conduct of the second round runoff ballot between opposition candidate Viktor Yushchenko and the government-backed candidate and former Prime Minister Viktor Yanukovych.
+After mass nationwide protests, colloquially known as the "Orange Revolution", a new election was held on 26 December 2004 in which Yushchenko was declared the winner with 52% of the vote and was subsequently sworn into office on 23 January 2005.
 Yanukovych again served as Prime Minister.

 The 2010 election took place on 17 January, with a run-off on 7 February due to a 13 May Constitutional Court ruling striking down 25 October date that the parliament called in April 2009.
-As a result of this election Viktor Yanukovych was elected the fourth modern president of Ukraine.
+As a result of this election Yanukovych was elected the fourth modern president of Ukraine.